jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

     * MT queued is a count of mobile terminated SBD messages waiting at the satelite to be transferred to the rocklock.

 Time now to pass to the Signalk server.

+#### Testing the Iridium signal strength
+The command: `AT+CSQ` list the supported signal strength indications.
+The response is in the form: `+CSQ:number`.
+Each number represents about 2 dB improvement in link margin over the previous value.
+* A reading of 0 is at or below the minimum receiver sensitivity level.
+* A reading of 1 indicates about 2 db of link margin.
+* A reading of 5 indicates 10 dB or more link margin.

+These are not calibrated output and provides relative information about the units receive signal, and not an absolute receiver level or even a calibrated signal to noise ratio.

+It is important to note that a signal strength response may not be immediately available, but will usually be received within two seconds of issuing the command.
+If the modem is in the process of acquiring the system, a delay in response of up to 50 seconds may be experienced.
+The command `AT+CSQF` form of the command returns immediately, reporting the last known calculated signal strength.
+Note that the signal strength returned by this command could be different from the current actual signal strength if the `AT+CSQ` form is used.
+This form is included for product developer application compatibility as it provides a fast response.

+#### Full Iridium system diagnostic
+The command `AT+CIER=1,1,1,1` enable a service that will monitor continously any changes in the status of the modem and the connection.
+The first digit enable the monitoring service.
+The second digit enable the signal quality monitoring.
+The third digit eanble the service availability monitoring, and the last one check the status of the antenna.

+How to read the results:
+* `+CIEV:0,x` -- x represent the signal strenght from 0 to 5.
+* `+CIEV:1,x` -- where x may take the following values:
+    * 0 - Network service is currently unavailable.
+    * 1 - Network service is available.
+* `+CIEV:2,x` -- where x may take the following values:
+    * 0 - No antenna fault detected, or antenna fault cleared.
+    * 1 - Antenna fault detected, further transmission impossible.

+If you only want to monitor the service availability, the `AT+CIER=1,0,1,0` is fine.

 ### Plugin configuration
 Install the plugin in signalk app store.
 After installation, restart the SignalK server.
 Go to Server and then Plugin Config.